DivineBee/CreationalPatterns/README.md

 more ram(yes/no) and then the output of working pc processes you got from this build.

 ## Code Examples
-Prototype in action(the asbtract class):
+Prototype in action(the abstract class):
 ```java
 public abstract class RamComponent {
     public int capacity;